aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/lza-upgrade/faq.md

 Note: Transit Gateway route tables are not replaced during the upgrade, theses guidelines only apply to subnet route tables.

+!!! tip
+    There is a script available to help detect drift on networking resources that are not detected by CloudFormation.
+The script is available in the [tools/network-drift-detection](https://github.com/aws-samples/aws-secure-environment-accelerator/tree/main/reference-artifacts/Custom-Scripts/lza-upgrade/tools/network-drift-detection/) folder in the ASEA to LZA upgrade tools.

 ## Gateway Load Balancer are not supported in the configuration conversion, how will this impact the workload availability?